beacon-biosignals/OndaEDF.jl/docs/src/convert-to-onda.md

 ```

 Reviewing these summaries is a good first step when revising the plans.
-The revision process is basically the same as with a single EDF: udpate the `labels=` and `units=` as needed to capture any un-matched EDF signals, and failing that, preprocess the headers/postprocess the plan.
+The revision process is basically the same as with a single EDF: update the `labels=` and `units=` as needed to capture any un-matched EDF signals, and failing that, preprocess the headers/postprocess the plan.
 Note that if it is necessary to run [`plan_edf_to_onda_samples_groups`](@ref), this must be done one file at a time, using something like this to preserve the recording-level keys created above:

 ```julia